pharaox/carnalitas_x/README.md

 This event will fire also for the player if the *Make Love* interaction is disabled.
 If the *Make Love* interaction is enabled, the event will not fire, since the player is then expected to make love to their slaves and *Slave Concubines*.
 The chance of pregnancy for the *Make Love* interaction is hardcoded at 30%, as in the original Carnalitas.

+#### Runaway Slave

+One of your slaves flees, taking some of your valuables with them, and a knight is chosen as a scapegoat.
+You can try to catch the slave via intrigue or martial challenges, fine or forgive the scapegoat, or do nothing, for a loss or gain of prestige or stress.

+This event is based on the *Escaped Thrall* event from FP1, but is somewhat more sophisticated as it involves a real character.
+Every year there is a chance of approximately 10% for this even to fire for every ruler that is a slave owner.

 ### Slave Memories

 Being enslaved, freed, bought, ransomed, seized, or gifted is certainly a significant lifetime event from the slave's perspective.
 This mod adds character memories for all these events in the slave's memory book.